 - Select the database.

-- Check on the ‘check all’ checkbox to select all tables.
+- Check the ‘Check all’ checkbox to select all tables.

-- Replace the old prefix with the new prefix.’
+- Replace the old prefix with the new prefix.

-SELECT * FROM `wp_testing123_options` WHERE `option_name` LIKE '%wp_%'
+SELECT * FROM `wp_testing123_options` WHERE `option_name` LIKE '%wp_%'Replace every old prefix with the new prefix.

 SELECT * FROM `wp_testing123_usermeta` WHERE `meta_key` LIKE '%wp_%'

-Another option is that if you want to change the database prefix using a database query, you can use this single query to make it work.
+Alternatively, if you want to change the database prefix with a single database query, you can use this one query on an existing WordPress website:

 SET @database = "database_name";